galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 galasactl -h, --help
 ```

-Remember to specify `galasactl.exe` on your PATH variable if you are using Windows.
+Ensure that `galasactl.exe` is on your PATH if you are using Windows.

 ## Syntax